thoughtbot/maybe_haskell/release/maybe_haskell.md

 `Monad` for `Either a` (not `Either a b`).

-This use of `Left a` to represent failure with error information of type `a` can get confusing when we start looking at functions like `fmap` since the generalized type of `fmap` talks about `f a` and I said our instance would be for `Either a` making that `Either a a`, but they aren't the same `a`!
+This use of `Left a` to represent failure with error information of type `a` can get confusing when we start looking at functions like `fmap`.
+Here's why: the generalized type of `fmap` talks about `f a` and I said our instance would be for `Either a` making that `Either a a`, but they aren't the same `a`!